amp; Overstock

 Even with AI, inventory forecasting can go wrong if you make these mistakes:

-- Over-optimizing for cost: Minimizing inventory holding costs is important, but not at the expense of stockout risk.
-The cost of a stockout almost always exceeds the cost of carrying a few extra weeks of safety stock.
+4. Over-optimizing for cost: Minimizing inventory holding costs is important, but not at the expense of stockout risk.
+The cost of a stockout almost always exceeds the cost of carrying a few extra weeks of safety stock โ€” especially for your top-revenue SKUs.

 The Future: Autonomous Inventory Management

-We're moving toward fully autonomous inventory systems that don't just forecast demand — they automatically place purchase orders, negotiate with suppliers, optimize shipment timing, and balance inventory across multiple fulfillment centers.
-Amazon's own FBA systems are already heading in this direction with automated inventory placement.
+We're moving toward fully autonomous inventory systems that don't just forecast demand โ€” they automatically generate purchase orders, optimize shipment timing across multiple freight options, balance inventory allocation across fulfillment centers, and even negotiate with suppliers based on demand forecasts and bulk pricing tiers.
+Amazon's own systems are heading in this direction with automated inventory placement and AI-driven restock suggestions.

-For sellers, the question isn't whether to adopt AI forecasting — it's how fast you can implement it before your competitors do.
-Every day you rely on spreadsheets is a day you're leaving money on the table in excess storage fees and lost sales from stockouts.
+For sellers, the question isn't whether to adopt AI forecasting โ€” it's how fast you can implement it before your competitors do.
+Every day you rely on spreadsheets is a day you're leaving money on the table in excess storage fees, lost sales from stockouts, and wasted emergency shipping costs.

 Want us to optimize your inventory strategy?